aaronmdomingo/budgeteer/README.md

     npm install
     ```

-1. Install all dependencies for the server with NPM.
+1. Install all dependencies for the client with NPM.

 ```shell
     cd client